okfde/old.okfn.de/blog/_posts/2018/2018-07-13-PSI-Directive-joint-effort.md

 Timeline ITRE: Rapporteur's draft report must be submitted by the end of September, it will be presented publicly on 8th or 9th October, 11th October deadline for amendments, vote on 3rd December.

-The first talks with the Council could then take place in Strasbourg in week 50.
+The first talks with the Council could then take place in Strasbourg in calendar week 50.

 If the Austrians want to have a good say during their presidency, the Council should also have its "General Approach" ready by calendar week 50, so that the negotiations can start.
 However, completion is not expected to take place before the end of January under the Romanian Presidency.